Chefs and Cooks

 Brief

-TAFE SA offers courses relevant to this occupation including the Certificate III and IV in Commercial Cookery.
+• TAFE SA offers courses relevant to this occupation including the Certificate III in Commercial Cookery and Certificate IV in Kitchen Management.
 Pathways include Certificate II in Cookery.

 Still unsure?
 Then try a short course also offered through TAFE SA.
 Check the website for the full list of short courses.